mendix/docs-site-test/content/en/docs/howto/collaboration-requirements-management/on-premises-howto/on-premises-git-howto/_index.md

 ---

 {{% alert color="warning" %}}
 This functionality is in Beta.
-For more information on Beta products, see [Beta Versions](/releasenotes/beta-features/).
+For more information on Beta products, see [Beta Releases](/releasenotes/beta-features/).
 {{% /alert %}}

 ## 1 Introduction

 When developing Mendix applications, changes to these applications are stored in a version control system.
-This system is called [Team Server](/developerportal/collaborate/team-server) and is part of the Mendix Platform.
+This system is called [Team Server](/developerportal/collaborate/team-server/) and is part of the Mendix Platform.
 This means that the application's files are stored in the Mendix online environment.
-For more information, see the [Version Control Reference Guide](/refguide/version-control).
+For more information, see the [Version Control Reference Guide](/refguide/version-control/).

 While using Team Server is the recommended for most Mendix developers, you may prefer to store your application's files in a system controlled by your own organization.
-For version control, Mendix uses the [Subversion](https://subversion.apache.org) system (also known as SVN) and [Git](on-premises-git-howto).
+For version control, Mendix uses the [Subversion](https:/subversion.apache.org) system (also known as SVN) and [Git](/howto/collaboration-requirements-management/on-premises-git-howto/).
 This how-to describes how to work with Git version control system.

 {{% alert color="info" %}}
 This how-to will not describe how to set up a Git server from scratch; typically, this will be taken care of by the IT department of your organization.